AdamJohnSimpson/AgileAssignment/Sprint 1/Sprint_Review/README.md

 Feedback!

-Create experiment button at the top
+-Create experiment button at the top

-Success message for creating an experiment
+-Success message for creating an experiment

-Option to create multiple choice buttons
+-Option to create multiple choice buttons

-Change button from quit to save and quit
+-Change button from quit to save and quit